 No, if an apprentice has been furloughed the employer will only qualify for the Return Retain Result Scheme.

 If an employer has made an apprentice redundant can they avail of the New Apprenticeship Incentive Scheme to re-employ that same redundant apprentice?

-The scheme will support the recruitment of all apprentices recruited after 1 April 2020, apart from those who have returned from furlough and qualify for the Return Retain Result Scheme.
-If an employer made an apprentice, who was not furloughed, redundant ahead of the announcement of the scheme on 4 September 2020 the employer will qualify for the recruitment incentive, if that apprentice is re-employed before the 31 March 2021.
-If an apprentice has been made redundant after the 4 September only a new employer would qualify.
+If an employer made an apprentice, who was not furloughed, redundant ahead of the announcement of the scheme on 4 September 2020 the employer will qualify for the recruitment incentive, if that apprentice is re-employed before the 31 March 2022.
+If an apprentice has been made redundant after the 4 September 2020 only a new employer would qualify.

 Is the New Apprenticeship Incentive Scheme only for new staff or can existing staff members enrol e.g. an existing employee who the employer wants to start on an apprenticeship programme?

 The scheme is open to all new participants of DfE funded ApprenticeshipsNI or Higher Level Apprenticeship programmes.
 Apprenticeships are open to existing employees however to qualify the existing employee must be starting a new job role that requires a substantial amount of learning and skills development which must be fully detailed.

 If the employment start date was before 1 April 2020 but the employee has not yet joined their ApprenticeshipsNI or HLA funded apprenticeship training will the employer be eligible to avail of this scheme, if the employee now starts an Apprenticeship?

 Yes, provided the employee meets the programme eligibility requirements for existing employees and begins their ApprenticeshipsNI or HLA funded apprenticeship between 1 April 2020 and 31 March 2022.